 Here are some easy ways to tell you have dry skin:

 + Your entire body feels dry, and you constantly need moisturizer

 + Your skin feels dull, flaky, itchy, and tight

 How exactly do you tackle dry skin?

 Dry skin is more susceptible to signs of aging, so if you are one of the dry types, be sure to layer on plenty of oil-rich skin and body care products, and don’t forget an SPF!
-SLMD’s Daily Moisturizer with SPF 15 will hydrate and protect your skin from UVA and UVB rays.
+Make sure the one you choose will not only hydrate but protect your skin from both UVA and UVB rays.